OncologyHNJ/PULPO-Preliminary/README.md

 - `rules/` - Snakemake rules organized by analysis stages.
 - `scripts/` - Additional scripts for data processing.
 - `config/` - Configuration files.
+- `DATA/`- Default folder where the synthetic data is given.
+- `results/`- Default folder where all the results are located.
+- `logs/`- Default folder where all the log files are located.

 ## External Tools and References 🔗